Get Started with Me Today!

 Negative Self-Perception

 Have you ever caught yourself thinking, “I’m just not good enough” or “I always mess things up”?
 This kind of negative self-talk is like having a bully inside your head, constantly putting you down and making you doubt yourself.
 Over time, these thoughts can create a cycle where low self-esteem may take root, making it hard to see your true value and keeping you stuck in a pattern of self-esteem issues.
+Learning to recognize these signs of low self-esteem can help you understand how negative self-talk affects your self-worth and begin to break the cycle.

 Body image issues and comparing yourself to others can also hurt your self-esteem.
 Society often sets impossible standards for how we should look, and it’s easy to feel like you don’t measure up.
 Seeing images on TV, in magazines, or on social media can make you feel like you’re not good enough if you don’t look a certain way.
 But remember, social media often shows only the best parts of someone’s life, not the whole picture.
 Constantly comparing yourself to others can make people with low self-esteem question their worth and feel even worse about themselves.